 ie-scholars.net is a virtual community for scholars interested in International Entrepreneurship (IE).
 It facilitates sharing of resources, expertise and knowledge on a global scale.
 Our hope is that this community will accelerate the development of ideas and approaches to key theoretical, methodological and empirical issues in IE.

 ie-scholars.net was initially supported by with funding from the Social Sciences and Humanities Research Council of Canada Knowledge Cluster program.
-It is currently supported by the Center for International Business Education and Research (CIBER) in San Diego State University (SDSU).
+It is currently supported by the Wendy Gillespie Center for Advancing Global Business (CAGB) at San Diego State University (SDSU).

 The online community is managed by Martina Musteen at the Fowler College of Business at San Diego State University.

 We have three types of community building activities: